Making Tax Digital- Deadline extended

 HMRC is trying out the pilot scheme of making tax digital for VAT.
 The digitisation of corporation tax depends on the success rate of the VAT digitisation process.
 However, the only information about its introduction is that the earliest it can be is in 2021.

-The system of making tax digital will eliminate unnecessary paperwork, errors and frauds.
+The system of making tax digital will eliminate unnecessary paperwork, errors and fraud.
 Moreover, it will allow businesses to understand cash flow and the financial position of the business in the market better.
 This better understanding will further improve future collaborations with other trades in the industry.

 With the initiative of digital tools, cloud accounting technology, and online record keeping, you will no longer worry about collecting unreliable or incorrect information.
 The program intends to improve gov.uk and its other collective programs by registering taxpayers and improving interdepartmental communication.
 The initiative will omit any chances of fraud and delays in tax returns.

 Video: 5 things you need to know about making tax digital for business

 What is the Quick rundown of the things you need to know about Making Tax Digital for business and what is the update of March 2020?
 Watch the video for complete detail.

 If a VAT-registered business owner has still not registered with the new tax regime, we have provided a step-by-step guide.
 Here are the steps to follow: